HL7/eLTSS/input/intro-notes/StructureDefinition-Claim-eltss-intro.md

+#### Requesting and Recording payment for Task, Procedure or ServiceRequest
+An important step in eLTSS is payment for services.
+The following highlights basic CORE FHIR associations that can be used, should business requirements request it.

+A Claim FHIR Resource provides costing information, this can be a "claim" or "preauthorization" or "predetermination" (indicated with Claim.use).
+The claim should be connected to the ServiceRequest with the Claim.referral referencing the ServiceRequest instance.
+As mentioned, the Procedure Resource can be used to communicate work performed if the business requirements need it.
+The Procedure can be connected to a Claim using Claim.procedure.procedureReference.
+Any Task records can be included by referencing using Claim.supportingInfo.

+If business rules require it, the FHIR ClaimResponse Resource can be used "to provide the results of the adjudication and/or authorization of a set of healthcare-related products and services for a patient against the patient's insurance coverages, or to respond with what the adjudication would be for a supplied set of products or services should they be actually supplied to the patient." see [FHIR R4 ClaimResponse Resource](https://hl7.org/fhir/R4/claimresponse.html#bnr) In other words, the ClaimResponse Resource is used to respond to a FHIR Claim data instance.
+The ClaimResponse would detail the actual monies that could or would be paid.

+A final consideration is the use of ClaimResponse.net and Claim.net.
+They both detail the total cost.
+Using the total cost and the FHIR ServiceRequest (or FHIR Procedure) frequency and quantity information a system could theoretically calculate the hourly rate for a service requested or approved.
+This might be less ambiguous and more convenient than requesting entry of the cost per unit.

 #### Implementer mapping guidance
 The following aids in finding the location of eLTSS data elements.
 See [R4 FHIR Mapping page](eLTSS_to_FHIR_R4_element.html) for complete guidance, here we are providing a subset of fields for convenience.